iNarcissuss/dwarf2cpp/README.md

+My dwarf2cpp custom fork, fix some exceptions to handle complicated ELF binary.
+Maybe there are still bugs, but it can output some results.

 # DWARF2CPP

 Tool for generating CPP class headers from DWARF debugging format.
 This program was made for my BSc Thesis.